 We have already made a number of improvements to this website to make it easier to use for everyone.

-We have a roadmap in place to fix the issues listed above and expect to have completed the A and AA issues by April 2021.
+We have a roadmap in place to fix the issues listed above and expect to have completed this work by July 2021.